-The FMS subagent will provide a packet of information and instructions on forms, timesheets, timeframes for completion of forms, payment calculation sheets for the SD-HTS, vendor payment forms, worker compensation information, reporting individual account information and budgeting tips to self-direction participants.
+The FMS subagent will provide a packet of information and instructions on forms, timesheets, timeframes for completion of forms, payment calculation sheets for the SD-HTS, vendor payment forms, worker compensation information, reporting individual account information, budgeting tips to self-direction participants as well as instruction and training on use of EVV system.
+In the event the EVV system is not available, the Employer of Record may enter the employee's hours electronically through a separate time entry system.
+The employee may document their time on a timesheet for manual entry if the EVV system is unavailable.